What is the process for making a warranty claim on undercarriage parts for excavators?

 • Severe impact or trauma

-• Running the machine in conditions it wasn't designed for
+• Operating the machine in conditions it wasn’t designed for

 • Lack of routine maintenance 4

 I remember a claim for a track roller.
-The customer just sent one blurry photo of the machine.
-We couldn't see the part, the wear, or the failure.
-We had to go back and ask for more information, which delayed the claim by a week.
+The customer only sent a blurry photo of the machine.
+We couldn’t see the part, wear, or failure.
+We had to ask for more information, which delayed the claim by a week.

-A clear video showing the machine tracking 5, combined with close-up photos of the specific roller and its wear pattern, would have told us what we needed to know.
-It helps us rule out improper use, like constant operation on sharp, abrasive rock, which can accelerate wear far beyond the part's design life.
+A clear video showing the machine tracking 5, combined with close-up photos of the roller and its wear pattern, would’ve told us what we needed to know.
+It helps us rule out incorrect use, like constant operation on sharp, abrasive rock, which can wear parts far beyond their designed lifespan.
 Good evidence protects both you and the supplier.
 It proves the part failed under normal conditions 6.

-To make your claim as strong as possible, your evidence should be clear, detailed, and relevant.
-I advise my clients to build a small file for each claim.
-Here is what you should include.
+For your claim to be as strong as possible, your evidence must be clear, detailed, and relevant.
+I advise my clients to create a small file for each claim.
+Here’s what it should include.

 Table 1: Essential Evidence for a Warranty Claim